Pipeline

 -

 Select a template.
-GitCode provides various predefined workflow templates, and you can choose a suitable template based on your project requirements.
+GitCode provides various predefined workflow templates, and you can choose the appropriate one based on your project requirements.

-After configuration, click the "Execute" button to start the pipeline.
-GitCode will automatically execute tasks such as builds and tests based on the definitions in the workflow file.
+After configuration, click the "Run" button to start the pipeline.
+GitCode will automatically execute tasks such as building and testing according to the definitions in the workflow file.